 Use the principal-service-type {guaranteed | insured} parameter to set the relative importance of the LAN flow in the face of local congestion (cell-drop eligibility).
 This value indicates priority order for selective cell discard of best-effort traffic.
-In the default profile, this parameter is set to insured.
+By default, this parameter is set to insured.